Skip to main content

 The script automatically resolves dependencies, starting OpenSearch first (as it's a dependency for other services) before starting any dependent services.

-• to stop all services
+• to stop all services:

 # Stop all installed services